belgski/Belgium/docs/expenditure/education.md

 ## Spending by type of education

 We can once again estimate a sensible budget by looking at student enrollments and comparing with different European countries.
+There is a slight complication, in that some datapoints on the number of pre-primary students are missing.
+I will estimate that number by assuming the ratio of primary to pre-primary students to be fairly constant.

-For both primary education :
+For pre primary + primary education :

 ![](../assets/pre_primary_education.png)